gabrielalmir/gabrielalmir/README.md

 <h2 align="left">Hi!
 I'm Gabriel Almir, a Systems Analyst | Backend @ CTC</h2>

 Developer focused on web applications and APIs.
-Over 6 years of experience in software development, specializing in Node.js & Java.
+Over 6 years of experience in software development, specializing in Node.js.
 Graduated in Information Technology from Senac Brazil and currently studying Multiplatform Software Development at Fatec-SP.
 At CTC, I led the development of middleware that integrates data from SAP ODATA APIs with analytical reports in Power BI, using Node.js.

 My mission is to contribute to projects that require my technical skills and knowledge in software development, creating effective and innovative solutions.